adunning/dissertation/07-works.md

 ### *Passio sancti Albani*

-All that survives is one couplet in the *Distinctiones Monastice*: see p.
-28 above.
+All that survives is one couplet in the *Distinctiones Monastice* [@hunt:1984schools, p.
+28].

 ## Collections